-Interest rate forecasts are key to estimating the costs of future borrowing.
-The Council's treasury advisor, Arlingclose, projects that the Bank of England will raise interest rates this calendar year and in 2019 following the Bank's strong intent conveyed in its February 2018 Inflation Report, taking Bank Rate from 0.5% to 1.25% in 2019.
-Although Bank Rate will be higher than witnessed in recent years, it will still be low when viewed against historic levels.
-The projected rates are shown in the graph below alongside an assessment of PWLB borrowing rates to March 2021:
+Interest rate forecasts are key to forecasting the costs of future borrowing.
+The Council's treasury advisor, Arlingclose, projects that the UK Bank Rate will remain at 0.75% until the end of 2022.
+However, the forecasts have been complicated by the uncertainty over the end of the Brexit transitionary period and the economic impact of COVID-19.
+Even if the Bank Rate is higher than witnessed in recent years, it will still be low when viewed against historic levels.
+The projected rates are shown in the following graph alongside an assessment of PWLB borrowing rates to March 2023: